Labor Day Weekend Trip

 If you're looking more for inspiration instead of a detailed itinerary, check out our themed trip ideas to find which one is best for you!

-Get your insider guide to all things Hendricks County by ordering a FREE Travel Guide.
+Get your insider guide to all things Hendricks County by ordering a FREE Visitor Guide.
 Download or order a print copy today!

 Morning

-If you get here early enough, I would suggest kicking off your holiday weekend in North Salem taking in their annual North Salem Old Fashion Days parade, which always begins at 11 a.m. running down Pearl Street in this out-of-the way, quintessential Indiana small town.
+If you get here early enough, I would suggest kicking off your holiday weekend in North Salem, taking in their annual North Salem Old Fashion Days parade, which always begins at 11 a.m., running down Pearl Street in this out-of-the-way, quintessential Indiana small town.

 Lunch